 We are very proud that the Carnegie Music Centre is now also able to offer the opportunity for our students to work towards a Bronze, Silver or Gold Arts Award.

-We also give our students a platform to experience music making, together with other young musicians, in a welcoming and encouraging atmosphere.
+Students can come equipped with their own instruments (except Drums) or borrow some of the instruments we have here.
+The sessions here do not replace individual instrument lessons but may compliment them!
+We give our students a platform to experience music making, together with other young musicians, in a welcoming and encouraging atmosphere.

 The Carnegie Music Centre showcases the talent of its students at two major concert performances during the year; we also have several opportunities for our students to interact with other instrumental groups and showcase their talents at local events.